grimmelm/ctech404/ctech401/module_4/e2_quiz_ccomparison_operators_TF/exercise_specs.md

 <em></em>

 ## Exercise Instructions
-<em>Are these statmements true or false?
+<em>Are these statmements true or false?  (maybe use if statements to demonstrate this)

 1.  x=4
   x == 5